 Change the Diet

-At a minimum, we recommend that you eliminate:
+At a minimum, we recommend that you eliminate the following from your diet:

 - Gluten (wheat, barley, rye and non-gluten-free oats)